LIT-Protocol/policy-AI-agent/README.md

 In a new terminal, run `ngrok http 3000`.
 This will create an http endpoint for our application.
 Copy this URL and add it to the `NEXT_PUBLIC_BASE_URL` field in the `.env` file.

 ### Step 4: Setup Stytch
-Create a Stytch account and project https://stytch.com/dashboard?env=test
+Create a Stytch account and project on the [Stytch Dashboard](https://stytch.com/dashboard).

 On the dashboard, copy the `public token`, `secret key`, and `project ID` to the `.env` file.
 You will also need to add the base URL of your application to the `NEXT_PUBLIC_BASE_URL` field in the `.env` file.